tanveerkn/Reputation-Score-Model/README.md

 - Index score for the number of re-tweets and likes

 ### twitter_reputation.ipynb
-This is a google colab file and is used for training and evaluationg different regression models.
+We used different regression models to test its performance on our generated dataset.
+We train and evaluate our models using different regression models.
-Train three regression models:
+Training and testing three regression models:
 1. Multilayr perceptron
 2. Deep neural network
 3. Linear regression
 ### twitter_credentials.py
-You need to authenticate yourself by providing the credentils given in this file.
+In order to extract the features of twitter users first you need to authenticate yourself by providing the credentils given in this file.
 ### twitter_user_names.txt
 This text file consist of all the 500 twitter user names.
 All of them are politicians and most of them are from pakistan.
+We remove the names of all those politicians whose accounts are private.
+In addition, all those politicians who has no followers/followings are not in the list.

 ## References
 [1] https://stackoverflow.com/questions/38881314/twitter-data-to-csv-getting-error-when-trying-to-add-to-csv-file